5 Reasons You Should Choose A Moissanite Engagement Ring September 03, 2021

 Moissanite is a beautiful alternative clear gemstone to diamond and it is remarkably difficult to tell a difference in appearance between them.
 However unlike with lab grown and mined diamonds, which are exactly the same, moissanite is an entirely different mineral.
 Both gemstones are very durable and so completely suited to everyday wear, but the major difference between the two is the price.
-Moissanite is a fraction of the cost of a mined diamond, whereas lab grown diamond is around 30% less expensive.
+Moissanite engagement rings are a fraction of the cost of a mined diamond engagement ring, whereas lab grown diamond is around 30% less expensive.
 Moissanite’s main asset is how wonderful it looks and with a higher refractive index than diamond, the sparkle and fire that these centre stones exude is truly stunning.

 Photo Reference: Loose Radiant cut gemstones

 Common Myths about Lab Grown Diamonds